Păstorel Teodoreanu: Symbolist poetry

-Scattered texts and apocrypha
+Scattered texts

-As a poet of the mundane, Teodoreanu shared glory with the other Viața Românească humorist, George Topîrceanu.
+According to Ornea, Păstorel had an "inimitable charm", but much of his work could not be considered relevant for later generations.
+As a poet of the mundane, he shared glory with the other Viața Românească humorist, George Topîrceanu.
 If their jokes had the same brevity, their humor was essentially different, in that Topîrceanu preserved an innocent worldview.
 In this class of poetry, Teodoreanu had a noted preference for orality, and, according to interwar essayist Petru Comarnescu, was one of Romania's "semi-failed intellectuals", loquacious and improvident.
 As an impish journalist, he always favored the ephemeral.
 Păstorel's work therefore includes many scattered texts, some of which were never collected for print.
 Gheorghe Hrimiuc assessed that his aphorisms, "inscriptions" and self-titled "banal paradoxes" must number in the dozens, while his epigram production was "enormous".

 In his attacks on Nicolae Iorga, the epigrammatist Păstorel took the voice of Dante Aligheri, about whom Iorga had written a play.
 Teodoreanu's Dante addressed his Romanian reviver, and kindly asked to be left alone.
 Anti-Iorga epigrams abound in Țara Noastră pages.
 Attributable to Teodoreanu, they are signed with various irreverent pen names, all of them referencing Iorga's various activities and opinions: Iorgu Arghiropol-Buzatu, Hidalgo Bărbulescu, Mița Cursista, Nicu Modestie, Mic dela Pirandola.
+Memoirist Vlaicu Bârna argues that Păstorel was needlessly inflammatory and cruel in pieces that attacked both Iorga's family and his public profile:

+In other such works, Teodoreanu took jibes at the National Peasants' Party (PNȚ), targeting Zaharia Boilă for his alleged corruption, and Iuliu Maniu for his indifference to it.
+On one occasion in 1928, he noted that the PNȚ was poised to "decapitate Mr Maniu", but took its time because "they cannot yet locate his head".
 On the friendly side, the fashion of exchanging epigrams was also employed by Teodoreanu and his acquaintances.
 In one such jousting, with philosopher Constantin Noica, Teodoreanu was ridiculed for overusing the apostrophe (and abbreviation) to regulate his prosody; Teodoreanu conceded that he could learn "writing from Noica".

 Other short poems merely address the facts of life in Iași or Bucharest.
 His first ever quatrain, published in Crinul, poked fun at the Imperial Russian Army, whose soldiers were still stationed in Moldavia.
 A later epigram locates the hotspot of prostitution in Bucharest: the "maidens" of Popa Nan Street, he writes, "are beautiful, but they're no maidens".
 In 1926, Contimporanul published his French-language calligram and "sonnet", which recorded in writing a couple's disjointed replies during the sexual act.
 Teodoreanu's artistic flair was poured into his regular letters, which fictionalize, rhyme and dramatize everyday occurrences.
 These texts "push into the borders of literature" (Hrimiuc), and are worthy of a "list of great epistolaries" (Crețu).
 Călinescu believes that such works should be dismissed, being "without spirit", "written in a state of excessive joy, that confuses the writer about the actual suggestive power of his words".